maxmchu/coursemonitor/README.md

 If you've never used Twilio before, [check out this link](https://www.twilio.com/docs/quickstart/python/sms#sign-up-for-twilio-and-get-a-phone-number) to get set up.
 A free trial should provide sufficient free credit (about $15 worth) for monitoring (text messages cost less than 1 cent).

+Edit `main.py` and run `pyrhon main.py` to begin monitoring.
+Sample code is provided.

 ## TODO